wezel/Virtual-Ray-Tracer/README.md

 ## License

 The application is released under the MIT license.
 Therefore, you may use and modify the code as you see fit.
-If you use the application we would appreciate it if you cited this repository and the Eurographics 2022 paper.
+If you use or build on the application we would appreciate it if you cited this repository and the Eurographics 2022 paper.
 As we are still working on the application ourselves, we would also like to hear about any improvements you may have made.

 ## Contact